-A. Access Without a Court Order
+Access Without a Court Order

-Persons or agencies entitled to inspect a juvenile case file without a court order pursuant to Welfare and Institutions Code § 827(a)(1)(A)-(O), and persons or agencies entitled to inspect and receive copies of a juvenile case file without a court order pursuant to Welfare and Institutions Code § 827(a)(5), must present identification and file mandatory local form MSC-JV-002 Declaration for Access to Juvenile Case File in Possession of Juvenile Court with the Juvenile Court where the records are maintained.
+Persons or agencies entitled to inspect a juvenile case file without a court order pursuant Ato Welfare and Institutions Code § 827(a)(1)(A)-(O), and persons or agencies entitled to inspect and receive copies of a juvenile case file without a court order pursuant to Welfare and Institutions Code § 827(a)(5), must present identification and file mandatory local form MSC-JV-002 Declaration for Access to Juvenile Case File in Possession of Juvenile Court with the Juvenile Court where the records are maintained.
 The form can be obtained from the Juvenile Delinquency Clerk's Office, Juvenile Dependency Clerk's Office, and the court's website.
 To access a file in possession of an agency, the agency must be contacted directly for instructions on disclosure.
 (Eff.
 1/1/09; Renum.
 7/1/18; Rev. & Renum.
 1/1/13, 7/1/21)

-B. Petition for Court Order Authorizing Access to Juvenile Case File maintained, using Judicial Counsel form JV-570 Petition for Access to Juvenile Case File, to obtain a Court order from the Presiding Judge of the Juvenile Court, the Presiding Judge of the Superior Court, or their designee.
+B. Petition for Court Order Authorizing Access to Juvenile Case File

+If a person/agency is not entitled to access under Welfare and Institutions Code sections 827-830.1, a person/agency must petition the Juvenile Court where the records are maintained, using Judicial Counsel form JV-570 Petition for Access to Juvenile Case File, to obtain a Court order from the Presiding Judge of the Juvenile Court, the Presiding Judge of the Superior Court, or their designee.
 An intentional violation of Welfare and Institutions Code section 827 is punishable by a fine of up to \$500.00.
 (Eff.
 1/1/09; Renum.
 7/1/18; Rev. & Renum.
 7/1/21)